alexkocev/yoluko_website/README.md

 ```

 2. Language Auto-Detection
-Add this script to the <head> section of your index.html:
+Add this script to the <head> section of your index.html only:

 ```html
 <script>